mdks/rm-redgreen/README.md

 end
 ```

-And then do a beautiful NSLog with it like so:
+Let beautiful NSLog with it like so:

 ```ruby
 p "I like Cyan", :cyan